HelixW/color-pick/README.md

     </a>
     <h3 align="center">Color Pick</h3>
     <p align="center">
-        `Color Pick` is a color guessing game where the player picks colors based on their intuition and RGB guessing skills.
+        <em>Color Pick</em> is a color guessing game where the player picks colors based on their RGB knowledge.
         <br />
         <a href="https://helixw.github.io/restructured-color-game"><strong>Play The Game »</strong></a>
         <br />